 We’ve all seen the pictures, read the hype, gone green with envy at the endless landscapes unfurling in front of our eyes in Game of Thrones.

-In the past twenty years, the world has slowly woken up to the fact that this island, packed with stunning waterfalls, gorgeous beaches, pesky but majestic volcanoes (yeah Eyjafjallajökull, I’m looking at you) and the Northern Lights is actually somewhere that needs to go straight to the top of our travel bucket lists.
+In the past twenty years, the world has woken up to the fact that this island, packed with stunning waterfalls, gorgeous beaches, pesky but majestic volcanoes (yeah Eyjafjallajökull, I’m looking at you) and the Northern Lights is actually somewhere that needs to go straight to the top of our travel bucket lists.

+That’s naturally been followed by an influx of tourists all stampeding to the same popular spots.
 The numbers speak for themselves – in the year 2000 (Busted style), Iceland received a respectable 300,000 visitors annually.

 Last year, that figure surpassed 2,000,000.
 Not bad for a country with a population of just over 300,000 itself.